 The mouth can act as a reservoir for pathogenic bacteria which, when inhaled, can worsen or trigger infections in the respiratory tract, especially in individuals already vulnerable due to pre-existing conditions.

 Periodontal diseases, characterized by inflammation and infection of the gums, play a significant role in this interaction.
-The bacteria responsible for these conditions can be aspirated into the lungs, contributing to illnesses such as pneumonia, bronchitis, and potentially exacerbating chronic diseases like chronic obstructive pulmonary disease (COPD).
+The bacteria responsible for these conditions can be inhaled into the lungs, thereby contributing to conditions such as pneumonia and bronchitis, and potentially worsening chronic diseases such as chronic obstructive pulmonary disease (COPD).
 This is particularly concerning for the elderly, smokers, and those with weakened immune systems, for whom respiratory diseases pose an increased risk of severe complications.

 Oral health and pregnancy